By Eleanor Baranofsky

-Without getting too deep into the biological complexities, I’ll put it bluntly; Alcohol damages almost all types of tissue in your body – to include muscle tissue.
+Without getting too deep into the biological complexities, I’ll put it bluntly; Alcohol damages almost all types of tissue in your body – including muscle tissue.

-All of these necessary functions to break down alcohol lead you to feel those irritable, head-pounding, aching hangover feelings.
+All of these necessary functions to break down alcohol leads you to feel those irritable, head-pounding, aching hangover feelings.
 The immediate effects may only be felt for a day or two after.